highlights

 Lionel Messi

-• Relevant titles: 11 league titles, 4 Champions League, 7 national cups, 3 club world cups.
+• Relevant titles: 11 Spanish League titles, 4 Champions League, 7 National Cups, 3 Club World Cups.

 Lionel Messi looked set to be a one-club man who would spend his entire professional career in Barcelona, until a shocking turn of events saw him join PSG in the summer of 2021.
 At Camp Nou, the Argentine megastar made a name for himself and made Barca even greater than it already was, leading them to multiple UEFA Champions League, La Liga, Copa del Rey, UEFA Super Cup, and Spanish Super Cup titles.
 His departure still hurts him and Barca fans, but the memories are the best.